 }Note: the organization value in terraform_remote_state for Scalr will be your Scalr environment ID.
 See the Scalr documentation for the precise value.

 Sharing outputs is only half the story.
-Normally, a successful Terraform apply changes the state file outputs, which then needs to be propagated automatically to the workspaces that consume them.
+A successful apply changes the state file's outputs, and those changes still need to reach the workspaces that consume them automatically.

 Run triggers, available in both Terraform Cloud and Scalr, chain workspace runs together.
-They create an explicit dependency: the successful completion of terraform apply in one "upstream" workspace automatically initiates a new run in a "downstream" workspace.
+They set up an explicit dependency: when terraform apply finishes in an "upstream" workspace, it kicks off a new run in a "downstream" one.

-Run triggers let you orchestrate deployments and avoid monolithic configurations — instead breaking deployments down into smaller workspaces that depend on each other, which is much more manageable and a better developer experience.
+Run triggers let you orchestrate deployments and skip the monolithic config, breaking things into smaller workspaces that depend on each other.
+That's much easier to manage and nicer to work with.

-If you're rolling your own with open-source Terraform, you can approximate this with CI/CD glue.
+If you're rolling your own with open-source Terraform, you can get close to this with CI/CD glue.
 Here's a GitHub Actions sketch that uses repository_dispatch to chain a network-infra repo to an app-servers repo:

 # network-infra/.github/workflows/deploy-network.yml